envisioning/vocab/vocab/categorical-deep-learning.md

 ---
 category: CORE, DATA
+generality:
+- 0.85
+- 0.825
+- 0.815
+- 0.81
+- 0.805
+- 0.8
+- 0.795
 slug: categorical-deep-learning
 summary: Application of DL techniques to analyze and predict categorical data, which includes discrete and typically non-numeric values that represent categories or classes.
 title: Categorical Deep Learning
 ---